-The Group has inventories of \$1,952,000 as at December 31, 2019.
+The Group has inventories of \$3,446,000 as at December 31, 2020.
 The Group purchases inventory customised for use on certain projects.
-As a result, the valuation of any excess inventory is subject to valuation estimation which requires significant management judgement since these inventories may not be suitable for use on other projects.
-Management evaluates the valuation of inventory based on ageing analysis, the type and condition of the inventory, and taking into consideration similar projects in which the inventory can be utilised.
+As a result, the valuation of any excess or obsolete inventory is subject to valuation estimation which requires significant management judgement as such inventories may not be suitable for use on other projects.
+Management evaluates the valuation of inventory based on ageing analysis, the type and condition of the inventory, and taking into consideration similar projects in which the inventory can be or are being utilised.